 I appreciate this is a whistle-stop tour of some deep areas, but you'll see that no technology (yet) offers the solve-all for third-party transparency.
-Blockchain, for my money, is the most compelling bet for improving due diligence and supply chain insights, with data analytics deployed mainly in a monitoring capacity.
+Things are developing quickly, however.
+While we wait, and if you want to check out a sample due diligence scope, have a look here.